lupyuen/lupyuen.github.io/src/nim.md

 # Appendix: Build NuttX for QEMU

-In this article, we ran a Work-In-Progress Version of __Apache NuttX RTOS for Ox64__ that has Minor Fixes for Nim...
+In this article, we ran a Work-In-Progress Version of __Apache NuttX RTOS for QEMU RISC-V (64-bit)__ that has Minor Fixes for Nim...

 - [__Makefile__](https://github.com/lupyuen2/wip-pinephone-nuttx-apps/pull/3/files#diff-7fb4194c7b9e7b17a2a650d4182f39fb0e932cc9bb566e9b580d22fa8a7b4307): Nimcache has moved 2 folders up

 - [__config.nims__](https://github.com/lupyuen2/wip-pinephone-nuttx-apps/pull/3/files#diff-be274e89063d9377278fad5fdcdd936e89d2f32efd7eb8eb8a6a83ac4c711879): Add support for 64-bit RISC-V

-This is how we download and build NuttX for Ox64 BL808 SBC...
+This is how we download and build NuttX for __QEMU RISC-V (64-bit)__...

 ```bash
 ## Download the WIP NuttX Source Code